Thomas Metcalfe (Kentucky politician): In the House of Representatives

 At the age of thirty-eight, Metcalfe was elected to the Sixteenth Congress, defeating Joshua Desha.
 During his tenure in the House, which lasted five terms, he was the chairman of the Committee on Indian Affairs and the Committee on Militia.
 He opposed the Second Bank of the United States, but favored extension of credit to purchasers of public land.
 In 1821, he proposed granting preemption rights to squatters.
 A slaveowner himself, he opposed restrictions on slavery in Missouri and the Louisiana Purchase.

 In James Monroe's annual address to the legislature in December 1822, he called on Congress to report on how to best deal with the Seminoles that inhabited the recently acquired territory of Florida.
 As chair of the Committee on Indian Affairs, Metcalfe delivered the report on February 21, 1823.
-His committee found that, under the terms of the Adams-Onis Treaty that transferred control of Florida to the United States from Spain, the Seminoles were to be accorded the same privileges as U.S. citizens.
+His committee found that, under the terms of the Adams-Onís Treaty that transferred control of Florida to the United States from Spain, the Seminoles were to be accorded the same privileges as U.S. citizens.
 Accordingly, the committee recommended that each Seminole family be given a land grant.
 They hoped that this would help break the tribal loyalties of the Seminoles and expedite their amalgamation into white society.
 The committee's report was largely ignored.

-In 1826, Metcalfe served on a House committee that investigated allegations that Vice-President John C. Calhoun had improperly benefited from a contract he awarded while serving as Secretary of War in 1822.
+In 1826, Metcalfe served on a House committee that investigated allegations that Vice-president John C. Calhoun had improperly benefited from a contract he awarded while serving as Secretary of War in 1822.
 While Calhoun was cleared of any wrongdoing, his friend, South Carolina Representative George McDuffie, began an exchange of correspondence with Metcalfe regarding the proceedings.
 The correspondence became heated, and McDuffie challenged Metcalfe to a duel.
 As the recipient of the challenge, Metcalfe had the right to choose the terms of the engagement.
 He chose rifles as the weapon at a distance of 90 feet.
 McDuffie insisted that wounds from a previous duel had left him incapable of handling a rifle, and proposed pistols as an alternative.
 Metcalfe replied that he had never handled a pistol in his life.
 Unable to come to an agreement on the conditions of the duel, both sides eventually dropped the matter entirely.